WILDFLOWER

 Opuntia

-(Prickly Pear Cactus) Cactaceae (Cactus Family) Semi-desert, foothills.
+phaeacantha (Brown-spined Prickly Pear Cactus) Cactaceae (Cactus Family) Semi-desert, foothills.
 Openings.
 Spring,

 summer.
-There are a number of varieties of Opuntia phaeacantha; all commonly grow three to five feet tall and wide, but in the Four Corners area they are most commonly ground hugging and sprawling.
-Opuntia phaeacantha has pads that range from three to ten inches, spines that are widely spaced and brown-tipped, and, most often, yellow flower petals with red-to-orange tinting at the base.
-Flowers can also be magnificent shades of pink.
-The second Opuntia phaeacantha pictured at left is experiencing drought conditions as evidenced by its wrinkled pads.
+There are a number of varieties of Opuntia phaeacantha, and all commonly grow three to five feet tall and wide, but in the Four Corners area they are most commonly ground hugging and sprawling.
+Opuntia phaeacantha has pads that range from three to ten inches in diameter, one-to-three inch brown-tipped spines that are widely spaced, and, most often, yellow flower tepals with red-to-orange tinting at the base.
+It is not unusual, though, to find pink and salmon flowers.
 It is common to find Opuntia phaeacantha pads that have semi-circular chunks missing from them -- the work of deer.
-The smaller nibbles are taken by squirrels, chipmunks, and mice and the missing fruit has often disappeared into collecting bags of humans who relish it for pies, jams, and muffins.
+The smaller nibbles are taken by squirrels, chipmunks, and mice; the missing fruit has often been eaten by critters or has disappeared into collecting bags of humans who relish Opuntia fruit for jams, pies, and muffins.
+Both Opuntia phaeacantha and Opuntia polyacantha stream out along the ground and soil builds up around them, especially on the uphill side, preventing soil erosion.
+Over the years, as shown in the left side of the second photograph, soil covers the pads killing them, but new pads can emerge, either on top of the old pads, or, as shown at left, to the side.
 "Phaeacantha" is Greek for "dusky thorn" referring to the brown-tipped spines. |

 |